 Each candidate shall present a portfolio of three hard-copy, graded CAD practical exercises, set by the teacher to cover the syllabus.
 It is suggested that the first two exercises will be held during the first year of the course, with the third exercise left for the second year.
 These exercises shall be marked by the class tutor during the two-year course, according to a marking scheme, guide-lines and instructions.
-The mark of the portfolio shall be submitted to the MATSEC Board by a date stipulated by the unit.
+The mark of the portfolio shall be submitted to the MATSEC by a date stipulated by MATSEC.
+The portfolio, including a soft copy version, should be made available to MATSEC for moderation as per instructions issued by MATSEC.